GSA-TTS/hello-astro/README.md

    ```
 3. Answer the prompts:
    - Select which Astro template to use (`astro-plain` or `pages-site-gantry`).

+### Updating the application later

+If you'd like to...

+- change your answers or
+- incorporate improvements made after you copied this template

+...you can run the Copier `update` command:

+1. Make sure that your destination folder contains no uncommitted changes
+2. Update your destination folder from the template
+    ```
+    uvx copier update --trust <destination-folder>
+    ```

+To learn how updating works and what additional options are available, read [the Copier `update` documentation](https://copier.readthedocs.io/en/stable/updating/) .

 ## Tasks
 After copying, the following tasks are run automatically in the destination folder: